tibbben/indigenous-cartography/course_description.md

 -   Turnbull, D, Chambers, D.W., and Watson, H. (1987).
 Maps are Territories: Science is an Atlas [web exhibit]. [http://territories.indigenousknowledge.org](http://territories.indigenousknowledge.org)
 -   The Decolonial Atlas [blog]. [https://decolonialatlas.wordpress.com/](https://decolonialatlas.wordpress.com/).

+> Shared Notes:

+-   Throughout the course we will use a shared notes document located at: [https://etherpad.wikimedia.org/p/indigenous-cartography](https://etherpad.wikimedia.org/p/indigenous-cartography)

 ### Measurable Learning Outcomes:
 Upon completion of the course the students will be able to: